 Cutting out chemicals isn’t as difficult when you know which naturally derived disinfectants or stain removers will do the job just as well.
-Follow this cheat sheet on what to look for on labels when replacing your current cleaning products with more natural options, and for more detailed information about chemicals in common products, check out the U.S. Department of Health and Human Services Household Product Database.
+Follow the below cheat sheet on what to look for on labels when replacing your current cleaning products with more natural options:

 - If you enjoy fragrance, shop for products naturally scented with essential oils and botanical extracts and avoid products with phthalates or butane.

 - If you need antibacterial or antimicrobial power, rely on tea tree oil, hydrogen peroxide, and citric acid rather than harsh triclosan or quarternary ammonium compounds (QUATS).

 - If cleaning glass, look for vinegar on the label and skip sprays that list 2- butoxyethanol (butyl cellosolve) or ammonia.

 - If stain fighting, choose hydrogen peroxide, vinegar, or lemon juice rather than products with chlorine bleach or chlorinated phenols (often found in toilet bowl cleaners).

 - If you need to scrub, search out cleansers with mildly abrasive minerals such as feldspar and calcite.
 Steer clear of troclosene sodium, dihydrate—an allergy hazard, included in products like Comet.

 The best natural cleaning products should be safe and effective.
 So in selecting the recommendations below, we focused on those with top scores (A and B grades) from the Environmental Working Group.